schell/smugmugjsgallery/README.md

 Config options
 --------------
 The configuration options are listed below with their name, type and a description.
-All options are required EXCEPT targetId, albumId and albumKey.
+All options are *optional* EXCEPT targetId, albumId and albumKey.
 Image size is 'Original' by default.

 	testing - boolean (true or false) - if true, debugging messages will be output to the js console (don't use this if your browser doesn't have a js console) targetId - string ('somestring') - the id of the div the gallery should be injected into (required)